As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

 “Now it’s a home game,” Berhalter said.
 “We get to play in front of our fans.
 These are the moments we’ve been waiting for.”

 Notes: More than 36,000 tickets have been sold. … The starting time Wednesday in San Pedro Sula, Honduras, is now 10:30 p.m.
-ET, a half-hour later than originally scheduled.
-The only U.S. viewing options are Spanish-language Universo and Paramount+, CBS’s streaming service.
-The Canada match will appear on Fox Sports 1 and UniMas.
+Eastern Time, a half-hour later than originally scheduled.
+The only U.S. viewing options are Spanish-language Universo and Paramount-plus, CBS’s streaming service.
+The Canada match will appear on Fox Sports 1 and UniMás.

 Read more on soccer: